JamesDevlin5/cHashTable/README.md

 element then contains a pointer to the next element.
 The last item is indicated by a pointer to `null`.

-Insertion is very quick, the item is pre-pended to the list.
+Insertion is *not* very quick; the item is pre-pended to the list but the list is first searched to see if the key is already present.
 All searches must occur in linear time, so these are generally slow.

 ## TODO